 That means you have lots of links to other sites on each of your pages.
 I wonder if that’s really necessary or if a single page with outgoing links wouldn’t suffice?
 I’d have to see your site and how it’s set up, but generally, I would question that model.

-Page Authority could be different, but should Domain Popularity or Domain Authority be the same for each internal URL?
+Should Domain Popularity or Domain Authority be the same for each internal URL?

 Right, you want an equivalent to domain popularity on a page-level, meaning the number of links from unique domains to a page.